 Bachelor of Science (Honours) (Coasts and Oceans)

-Bachelor of Science (Honours) (Energy and Advanced Materials)
+Bachelor of Science (Honours) (Energy and Advanced Materials) - No further student intake

 Bachelor of Science (Honours) (Environmental Science)